dd32/td-gh-ex/readme.txt

 == License ==

+SpicePress WordPress Theme, Copyright (C) 2018, SpiceThemes SpicePress is distributed under the terms of the GNU GPL

 Content WordPress Theme is the child theme of SpicePress Theme, Copyright (C) 2018, SpiceThemes Content WordPress Theme is distributed under the terms of the GNU GPL

 == Changelog ==

+= 1.8.3 ==
+1. Added the masonry js license and parent theme license.
+2. Removed unnecessary code.

 = 1.8.2 ==
 1. Fixed the customizer console issue.